Jaishri Abichandani

 Jaishri Abichandani (born 1969) is a Brooklyn-based artist and curator.
 Her interdisciplinary practice focuses on the intersection of art, feminism, and social practice.
 Abichandani was the founder of the South Asian Women's Creative Collective, with chapters in New York City and London, and director from 1997 until 2013.
-She was also the Founding Director of Public Events and Projects from at the Queens Museum from 2003-2006.
+She was also the Founding Director of Public Events and Projects from at the Queens Museum from 2003 to 2006.

 Early life and education

 Abichandani was born in Mumbai, India, and was raised in Queens.
 Abichandani immigrated from Mumbai to Queens in 1984, when she was thirteen.
 She received a B.A. from Queens College, CUNY, an M.A. in Visual Arts from Goldsmiths College, and a Post-Graduate Diploma in Visual Arts from Goldsmiths College.
 She works in Brooklyn, New York.

 Career

 Abichandani's interdisciplinary practice includes creating objects, actions, writing, curating exhibitions, and collective production.
 Her multi-media sculptural works employ materials ranging from leather whips to jewels and often focuses on the female body and desire.
 Her work responds to feminist art history and involved nationhood critique, while referencing aesthetic theory from South Asia.

 Her works as an artist have been showcased in numerous parts of the world.
 She is one of the first curators who pushed for Dalit artists to be shown in the US, South Asia, and Europe.